Batman: Assault on Arkham: Voice cast

-Some characters from the Arkham games appear in non-speaking cameos including Bane, Two-Face, and Poison Ivy.
+Additionally, Bane, Two-Face, and Poison Ivy make non-speaking cameo appearances as Arkham Asylum inmates.

 Production

 Development

 In 2009, video game developer Rocksteady Studios launched the beginning of their Batman: Arkham series with Batman: Arkham Asylum.
 With a total of four main entries, the series reached critical acclaim and success.
 Near the end of development of Batman: Arkham Origins, Warner Bros.
 Animation approached Heath Corson to write a story focusing on the Suicide Squad set within the Batman Arkhamverse.
-Jay Oliva and Ethan Spaulding were brought in to director and James Tucker to produce Upon reading the script, Oliva stated that "...it was very different than what I was used to, because I started prepping for this film, I thought to myself 'Well you know what, if I directed this a little differently [sic] like what if I directed this like a Guy Ritchie film.'"
+Jay Oliva and Ethan Spaulding were brought in to director and James Tucker to produce.
+Upon reading the script, Oliva stated that "...it was very different than what I was used to, because I started prepping for this film, I thought to myself 'Well you know what, if I directed this a little differently [sic] like what if I directed this like a Guy Ritchie film.'"
 The film would be directed with a similar style to a Poliziotteschi Italian mob film.
-For the team, Corson knew that he wanted Deadshot, Captain Boomerang, and Harley Quinn, because she knew the in-and-outs of Arkham.
+For the team, Corson knew that he wanted Deadshot, Captain Boomerang and Harley Quinn, because she knew the in-and-outs of Arkham.
 He described the relationship between Deadshot and Boomerang as "...Ocean's Eleven, but at every turn Brad Pitt tried to kill George Clooney."